arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 [Geltor](//www.geltor.com) was also Batch 2 at IndieBio.
 They approached us, and they first wanted to do insulin with bacteria.
 I said that was really _boring_.
 Why don’t you come back to me tomorrow and come back with a food product?
 Ideally, a food product that replaces an animal product (cause now I had this vibe that we could replace animals).

 Nick Ouzounov and Alex Lorestani are both brilliant guys.
-They were doing their PhDs at Princeton at the time, and they came back to me and said they want to do gelatin and think we can undercut the price of gelatin. **I said brilliant, funded!**
+They were doing their PhDs at Princeton at the time, and they came back to me and said they want to do gelatin and think we can undercut the price of gelatin.
+After consulting the team, the decision was unanimous. **We said "Brilliant, funded!"**

 It started to gain momentum.
 People would start to hit me up and say “Hey, you’re the guy funding all these crazy things.”